Varese: Transport

-The road and rail infrastructure network that makes up the connection system of the city of Varese is powered by a lot of little streets and a double rail network and by 74,000 of high mobility.
+The road and rail infrastructure network that makes up the connection system of the city of Varese is powered by a lot of little streets and a double rail network, and by 74,000 high mobility vehicles.
 In particular, the major movements are incoming into Varese.
 In the average weekday over 113,000 vehicles enter Varese.

 The most used form of transportation in Varese is the private vehicle, followed by the local public transport.
 The A8 motorway connects Varese with Milan.
-The city has also a Ring Road System: Varese's Ring Road consists of three roads currently in operation and one more under construction (North Ring Road).
+The city also has a Ring Road System: Varese's Ring Road consists of three roads currently in operation and one more under construction (North Ring Road).
 The currently operating roads of Varese's Ring Road System are the East Ring Road, a double lane road managed by ANAS; South Ring Road, a double lane highway managed by Autostrada Pedemontana Lombarda; North East Ring Road, a single lane road managed by ANAS.

 Many important national and provincial roads pass through Varese.

 The entire rail network serving the capital is electrified.
 The city is served by three railway stations: